David-Grim/CSE183-project/README.md

         It also contains some non-reference fields like "top_level" and "line_number" which keep track of whether or not they are the beginning of threads and which line of lyrics they are directed at. db.thumbs
-        This table contains upvotes and downvotes made by users on comments.
+        This table contains up-votes and down-votes made by users on comments.
 It has a many to one relationship with both users and comments.
 Thumbs are created or modified when a user clicks an up or down arrow on a comment and they are used to determine the 'score' field of that comment.